Table of Contents

 introduced to it in the section called “Sequencing”.
 It's often

-Our injection function is return.
-As we noted in the section called “The True Nature of Return”, the choice of the name return is a
+in the section called “The True Nature of Return”, the choice of the name return is a

 little unfortunate.
 That name is widely used in imperative